joerg84/mesos/docs/authorization.md

  5. Authorized _principals_ to reserve and unreserve resources through the "/reserve" and "/unreserve" HTTP endpoints, as well as with the `RESERVE` and `UNRESERVE` offer operations.
  6. Authorized _principals_ to create and destroy persistent volumes through the "/create-volumes" and "/destroy-volumes" HTTP endpoints, as well as with the `CREATE` and `DESTROY` offer operations.
  7. Authorized _principals_ to update weights through the "/weights" HTTP endpoint.
+ 8. Fine-grained filtering of "/state","/state-summary", and "/tasks" HTTP endpoint.

 ## ACLs